 • You may be asked sensitive or private questions which you normally do not discuss.

-There is preliminary evidence that this treatment is effective in shrinking or stabilizing your type of cancer.
-It is not possible to know now if the study approach will extend your life or extend your time without disease compared to the usual approach.
-This study may help the study doctors learn things that may help people with your type of cancer in the future.
+There is evidence that adding radiation therapy to atezolizumab is effective in shrinking or stabilizing your type of cancer.
+It is not possible to know now if the study approach will extend your life or your time without disease, compared to the usual approach.
+This study will help the study doctors learn things that will help people in the future.

 No. Taking part in this study is voluntary.
 You are free to choose to participate or not to participate.
 If you choose to participate in this study, you are able to leave the study at any time.
 If you decide not to take part in this study, your doctor will discuss other treatment options with you.